connermcd/gtd/README.md

 Will start a loop with 25 minute periods of work separated by 5 minute breaks.
 If you give it the `-b` flag then it starts on a break instead of a working period.

-The `-m`, `-n`, `-s` and `-t` flags are enabled by default.
-They use `mpc toggle` to toggle your mpd client and libnotify to notify when the period ends.
-The `-s` flag enables `espeak` to speak to you when the period changes, and the `-t` flag refreshes tmux and updates `/tmp/gtd` with the time status so that it can be read by tmux.
-Just read the file somewhere in your `tmux.conf` status bar configuration somewhere.
-For example:

-    set-option -g status-right "#(cat /tmp/gtd)#[fg=colour15,noreverse,bg=colour233] #(date '+%a %m/%d %I:%M %P') "

-The script is easily modifiable to use custom programs or commands if you'd rather not use mpd, libnotify, espeak or tmux.

 If you don't specify a break length, the script automatically determines how long breaks should be depending on how long you want your working periods to be.
 I usually use either 25 or 15 minute working periods depending on my mood.
 The basic formula it uses is just integer division divided by 5.
 So 25 minute periods have 5 minute breaks and 15 minute periods have 3 minute breaks.
 An 11 minute period will have a 2 minute break since 11/5 = 2.2 ≈ 2.

+## Configuration

+The `-c`, `-m`, `-n`, `-s` and `-t` flags use commands.
+The `-m` flag uses `mpc toggle` to toggle your mpd client and the `-n` flag uses libnotify to notify when the period ends.
+Since libnotify is not available on OSX, the `echo` command is used in its place.
+The `-s` flag enables `espeak` or `say` to speak to you when the period changes.
+The `-c` flag uses a custom command, which is `clear` by default.
+The `-t` flag refreshes tmux and updates `/tmp/gtd` with the time status so that it can be read by tmux.
+Just read the file somewhere in your `tmux.conf` status bar configuration somewhere.
+For example:

+    set-option -g status-right "#(cat /tmp/gtd)#[fg=colour15,noreverse,bg=colour233] #(date '+%a %m/%d %I:%M %P') "

+The script is easily modifiable to use custom programs or commands if you'd rather not use the defaults.
+The one exception to this is the `tmux` integration.
+For the others, simply set the appropriate variable when starting.
+You can also configure what the notify and speak commands say, the default work length, and the default flags.
+If you use a flag after setting the variable to true it will toggle it, turning it off.

+    CUSTOM_CMD="clear"
+    MPD_CMD="mpc -q toggle"
+    NOTIFY_CMD="notify-send"
+    SPEAK_CMD="&>/dev/null espeak"

+    NOTIFY_WORK="\"Get things done.\""
+    NOTIFY_BREAK="\"Take a break.\""

+    DEFAULT_WORK_LENGTH=${DEFAULT_WORK_LENGTH:-15}
+    SPEAK_WORK="$NOTIFY_WORK"
+    SPEAK_BREAK="$NOTIFY_BREAK"

+    DO_BREAK=false
+    DO_CUSTOM_CMD=false
+    DO_MPD=false
+    DO_NOTIFY=false
+    DO_SPEAK=false
+    DO_TMUX=false

 ## MIT License